Envirometrix/PredictiveSoilMapping/docs/Soil_organic_carbon.md

 Based on all the examples and discussion above, the following key points can be emphasized:

- 1. OCS for an area of interest can be derived either using 2D or 3D approachs.
+ 1. OCS for an area of interest can be derived either using 2D or 3D approaches.
 3D approaches typically include modeling ORC, BLD and CRF separately (and then deriving OCS per pixel), or modeling OCD for standard depths and then converting to OCS.
  2. Publicly available RS-based covariates (SRTM / ALOS DEM, Landsat, Sentinel satellites) are available for improving the mapping accuracy of OCS.
-Improving the accuracy of OCS maps is becomming less expensive, given the increasing availability of RS data.
+Improving the accuracy of OCS maps is becoming less expensive, given the increasing availability of RS data.
  3. PT (Pedo-Transfer) rules can be used to fill in (estimate) missing BLD values and to estimate ORC for deeper soil depths.
 Also global maps with predictions of BLD and CRF can be used to supply missing values, if there are no other alternatives.
  4. Machine learning techniques such as Random Forest, neural nets, gradient boosting and similar, can be used to predict soil organic carbon in 2D, 3D and in spatiotemporal modeling frameworks.
 The accuracy of these predictions is improved relative to linear statistical models, especially where the relationship between soil organic carbon distribution and climatic, land cover, hydrological, relief and similar covariates is complex (i.e. non-linear).
  5. Global estimates of ORC, BLD and CRF can be used as covariates so that consistent predictions can be produced (as explained in @ramcharan2018soil).